 Scholarships and Grants

-Last year, the Peralta Colleges Foundation awarded 40 scholarships worth $93,000 to 118 students from Laney College, Merritt College, College of Alameda and Berkeley City College.
+For the 2014-2015 academic year, the Peralta Colleges Foundation awarded 40 scholarships worth $125,000 to 118 students from Laney College, Merritt College, College of Alameda and Berkeley City College.
 The foundation also gave $12,000 in grants for classroom enrichment programs generated by faculty members at all four colleges, including an $8,000 library grant to ensure student access to text books through the reserve books program.

-This year, the foundation hopes to positively affect tomorrow’s leaders by continuing to provide opportunities for hard-working students.
-However, with roughly half of the District’s students qualifying for financial assistance, there is room to grow our scholarship fund.
+This year, the Peralta Colleges Foundation hopes to positively affect tomorrow’s leaders by continuing to provide opportunities for hard-working students, and we’re working everyday to grow our scholarship fund.